-Modern Windows® PC's are now quite powerful and more than capable of being used for sophisticated multitrack recording and audio editing.
-However, most are not typically configured for optimal performance for the specific demands of digital audio.
-The following list of tips is offered as suggested optimizations you might try on your Windows® XP® or Vista® system to possibly improve the performance with your Line 6 TonePort®, POD®xt, POD® X3, GearBox® software, GearBox® Plug-In, as well as with other audio applications.
+Modern Windows[®] PC's are now quite powerful and more than capable of being used as powerful Digital Audio Workstation (DAW).
+However, most are not typically configured for optimal performance for the specific demands of digital audio right out of the box.
+The following tips are offered as suggested optimizations you might try on your Windows[®] XP[®] or Vista[®] system to possibly improve the performance with your Line 6 POD[®] Studio, TonePort[®], POD[®] xt, POD[®] X3, POD[®] Farm software, POD [®] Farm Plug-In, as well as their use with other audio applications.

 It is important to note that many of the default Windows settings do offer some advantages, conveniences, and even security improvements for the general use of your computer.
-You should evaluate the trade-off of the security and conveniences some of these services offer to your non-audio computing work before you go disabling all of them.
-It is a good idea to always back up your system and data before changing system settings.
-It is also wise to keep a written list of all settings you've changed and know how to reset them back in case you encounter decreased performance issues.
+You should evaluate the trade-off of the security and conveniences some of these services offer to your everyday computing work before you go disabling all of them.
+It is also a good idea to always back up your system and data before changing system settings, and to keep a written list of all settings you've changed and know how to reset them back in case you encounter decreased performance issues.

 Note - PC configurations can differ widely.
 The following tips are offered as suggestions only and Line 6 cannot be held responsible for problems caused to your system by applying settings changes.
 Please seek the assistance of a qualified service technician if you are not familiar with these Windows operating system settings.
+So we'll say it once again - back up your system first before making changes!